Y4gizy/packet-sender/README.md

-A program that is based on communication protocols and allows you to send files or messages using an IP address and port.
+A program that is based on communication protocols and allows you to send messages using an IP address and port.
 #  PacketSender (Python + Tkinter)

 Bu proje, Python kullanılarak geliştirilen basit bir **UDP/TCP Packet Sender** uygulamasıdır.